 First Selectman Matthew Knickerbocker was elected to the office of First Selectman in November, 2009.
 Matt has been active in Bethel’s civic life for many years, as a volunteer youth coach with the Bethel Parks and Recreation Department and as a member of the Bethel Jaycees, where he served as President from 1994-1995.
 Prior to his election to this office, Matt was a member of the Board of Education from 1999 to 2009, serving seven years as Chairman.

 Matt also works in the town of Bethel’s interests at the regional and state legislative levels.
 He is a former member of the state legislature’s MORE Commission, which advises the legislature on issues pertaining to regional efficiencies, and is currently serving the Connecticut Conference of Municipalities (CCM) as a member of the education subcommittee and as chairman of the transportation subcommittee.
 From 2012 to 2014 Matt served as chairman of the Housatonic Valley Council of Elected Officials (HVCEO) and is currently the Secretary of the Housatonic Resource Recovery Authority (HRRA), the regional recycling agency for Western Connecticut.
-He is also the current chairman of the newly formed Western Connecticut Council of Governments (WCCOG), a new regional planning authority formed in 2015, representing 18 towns and cities in Western Connecticut.
+He also served as the first chairman of the Western Connecticut Council of Governments (WCCOG), a new regional planning authority formed in 2015, representing 18 towns and cities in Western Connecticut.
 Matt co-chaired the committee charged with writing the bylaws for the new regional organization and overseeing its development.

 Matt holds a Bachelor of Science degree from Eastern Michigan University and a Master of Public Administration degree from Post University.
 Matt and his wife Adrienne have two adult children, both graduates of the Bethel Public School system, and two grandchildren.